Lothor Brune © Fantasy Flight Games

 A Clash of Kings

-Lothor fights on behalf of Joffrey during the Battle of the Blackwater, cutting his way through House Fossoway men-at-arms to capture Ser Jon Fossoway and kill Ser Bryan and Ser Edwyd Fossoway, earning him the nickname "Lothor Apple-Eater".
-For his efforts in the battle, he is awarded his knighthood and is to be granted land and a keep in the Riverlands at the end of the war.
+Lothor fights on behalf of Joffrey during the Battle of the Blackwater, cutting his way through House Fossoway men-at-arms to capture Ser Jon Fossoway and kill Ser Bryan and Ser Edwyd Fossoway, earning him the nickname "Lothor Apple-Eater"' as the Fossoway sigil is an apple.
+For his efforts in the battle, Lothor is awarded his knighthood and is to be granted land and a keep in the riverlands at the end of the War of the Five Kings.

 A Storm of Swords